iltommi/qdb-documentation/source/api/nodejs.rst

       :param function callback(err, success_count, result): A callback or anonymous function with: error parameter, number of specified tags assigned to the Entity and query result.
         Result is an Object with as many fields as the length of ``tagNames`` array, each having a ``bool`` value ``true`` (tag assigned) or ``false`` (otherwise).

-  .. js:function:: Entity.removeTag (String tagName, callback(err))
+  .. js:function:: Entity.detatchTag (String tagName, callback(err))

-      Removes the Entity from the specified tag.
+      Detaches the Entity from the specified tag.
 Errors if the tag is not assigned.

       :param String tagName: The name of the tag.
       :param function callback(err): A callback or anonymous function with error parameter.

-  .. js:function:: Entity.removeTags (String[] tagNames, callback(err))
+  .. js:function:: Entity.detachTags (String[] tagNames, callback(err))

-      Removes the Entity from the specified tags.
+      Detaches the Entity from the specified tags.
 Errors if any of the tags is not assigned.

       :param String[] tagNames: Array of names of the tags (Array of Strings).
       :param function callback(err): A callback or anonymous function with error parameter.